 The couple moved in with Almanzo’s parents on their Minnesota farm, where they had time to recover from their traumas.
 While in Spring Valley, Laura learned about her husband’s upbringing on their original farm back in New York and their move West.

 She would later document the stories of his family in the book Farm Boy, another installment of her Little House series.
-In 1981, after almost a year of rest, they picked up and moved to Westville, Florida, hoping the warm climate would help Almanzo heal and regain strength.
+After almost a year of rest, they picked up and moved to Westville, Florida, hoping the warm climate would help Almanzo heal and regain strength.

 The warm climate aided Manly’s recovery; however, Laura couldn’t stand the humidity or the culture and customs of the locals.
 So, the Wilders moved back to De Smet, South Dakota, in 1892, where they rented a small house in town.